-Steve Harvey Under Fire Again, Mocks Asian Men, Says They Are ‘Unattractive And Undateable’
+Steve Harvey Under Fire Again, Mocks Asian Men, Says They Are ‘Undateable’

 — Media Mix Group (@media_mixgroup) January 10, 2017

 This is not the first time that Harvey’s remarks would be putting him in hot water.
-According to the Inquisitr, The father of seven was captured on tape 20 years ago by a former employee, Joseph Cooper saying he hated white people and urging minorities to spit and assault them.
+According to the Inquisitr, the father of seven was captured on tape 20 years ago by a former employee, Joseph Cooper, saying he hated white people and urging minorities to spit and assault them.
 The 59-year-old has gone on to sue Cooper accusing him of trying to use the sensitive material to extort $ 5 million from him.

 Harvey’s lawyers revealed that the Dallas man was peddling over 120 hours of tape and contacting people who were trying to work with the comedian to put pressure on him to part with cash.
-According to them, Cooper felt that they could influence Steve Harvey who is reportedly worth $100 million towards making the deal.
-Cooper created the tapes in March 1993 when he was asked to videotape Harvey’s act his comedy club.
+According to them, Cooper felt that they could influence Steve Harvey, who is reportedly worth $100 million, towards making the deal.
+Cooper created the tapes in March 1993 when he was asked to videotape Harvey’s act in his comedy club.
 Joseph Cooper had described Harvey as “the worst person that’s ever been on television,” and initially sued the television host for $20 million.

 Steve Harvey is heading to court to fight accusations he went on racist rants against white people 20 years ago https://t.co/2KVMiM7580